-Well, I am a husband, a father, a pastor, a counselor, and a professor.
+As well, I am a husband, a father, a pastor, a counselor, an artist, and a professor.
 I love to write, paint, garden, teach, and take pictures.
 I am always reading, belong to several international academic organizations, and love science, psychology, and spirituality research.
 My expertise is on intimacy–the growing of deep connections–both between people and between people and God.
 I am a hyper-extrovert who gets recharged hanging out with people.
-I love traveling, and have learned from and laughed with people all over the world.
-I also have chosen to be a Christian Mystic.
-Or a Mystical Christian.
-Not sure which is best.
-This means, at the core, that I try to know and experience a living Jesus each day.
-More about that here.
+I love traveling, and have studied, learned from, and laughed with people all over the world.

-More of the basics: I have many jobs and roles.
-I have a doctorate in theology and serve as Senior Pastor of Cherry Creek Presbyterian Church (EPC) in Englewood, Colorado.
-I teach Leadership and Spiritual Formation at Denver Seminary.
-I also have a degree in Counseling, and years of practice in marital and family counseling.
-I work with families and individuals, specializing in intimacy and relationship issues.
 I have written broadly on spiritual intimacy, and co-authored Leadership Training Guide: A Resource for Pastors, Elders, and Churches (Evangelical Presbyterian Church, Livonia, Michigan; 2007).
 I serve on the Board of the Denver Rescue Mission, a large homeless shelter.
-I have served as a Chaplain alongside several fire and police departments, and served twelve years as Chaplain of the House for the Colorado House of Representatives.
-My real flowers and fruit: I have been married for 33 years to Cathy and have three beautiful, grown daughters.
+I have served as a Chaplain alongside several fire and police departments and as Chaplain of the House for the Colorado House of Representatives.
+My real flowers and fruit: I have been married for 35 years to Cathy and have three beautiful, grown daughters.
 More about how I got to be a pastor here.